CoderRuq/obsidian_snippets/README.md

-# Readme
+# README

 A collection of personal themeing and tweaking css files.
+Special thanks to the bros in the Obsidian Discord \#appearance channel for their fixes and wisdom.